AmooAti/awesome-audit-log-django/README.md

     "ASYNC": False,
     # "all" or list like ["app_label.ModelA", "app.ModelB"]
     "AUDIT_MODELS": "all",
+    # like AUDIT_MODELS but for opt-out, useful when AUDIT_MODELS set to all
+    "NOT_AUDIT_MODELS": None,
     "CAPTURE_HTTP": True,
     # set to False means if audit db is unavailable, silently skip logging (with a warning) instead of raising
     "RAISE_ERROR_IF_DB_UNAVAILABLE": False,